sergiuradu5/Angular-Component-Definer/README.md

 * In order to create and run a container successfully, by running this command, you will copy the path of the **outputFile** and of the **filesToGroup** from your machine to the exact specific file paths `/app/r/result.json` and `/app/ftg/filesToGroup.txt` respectively of the _Docker container_.
 This is done using the `-v` Mount Volume command.
 The specific file paths of the _Docker container_ must not be mistyped.
 * Replace **`${outputFile}`** with the path to a _.json_ file on your machine in which you would like to store your results.
 Exclude the dollar sign (`$`) and the curly brackets (`{}`).
 * Replace **`${filesToGroup}`** with the path to a _.txt_ file with a file path on each line.
 All these are file paths to the files of the Angular project which you would like to separate into components.
 Exclude the dollar sign (`$`) and the curly brackets (`{}`)

-### 3.4 Adding The Tool As Plugin in DX Platform
-To do this, simply copy the whole `angular-component-definer` folder to the `plugins` folder of _DX Platform_, which is namely the following path: `~/.dx-platform/plugins/`

-This folder contains a `plugin-info.json` file which will make _DX Platform_ recognize and add the Angular Component Definer to its plugins list by running the tool locally with _Java_ by default.

-In case the user wants to **make _DX Platform_ run the tool via _Docker_**, then the user must follow the section [3.3 of the documentation](https://github.com/sergiuradu5/Angular-Component-Definer#33-how-to-run-the-tool-with-docker).
-The full `docker run` command from this section should be copied entirely and the user should replace the value of the `"commandTempate"` field inside `plugin-info.json` with the copied `docker run` command.

 ##   4. Contributing
 Since this is a simple university project, no contribution is required/for this tool.